-3.300 BULK MATERIALS TERMINAL USAGE FEES
+3.300 DRY BULK MATERIALS FEES

-All items in 3.300 contain rates, rules, regulations and conditions applicable to the handling of dry bulk commodities at the Bulk Materials Terminal, specifically docks BMD1 and BMD2, and liquid bulk commodities at BMD3.
-The provisions of 3.300 do not apply to bulk grain handled at the Corpus Christi Public Elevator.
+All items in 3.300 contain rates, rules, regulations, and conditions applicable to the handling of dry bulk commodities and liquid bulk commodities at BMD3.
+Applicable rates defined in commercial agreements take precedence.

-ITEM 3.301- Bulk Material Terminal Dockage

-(Formerly ITEM 210 in BT Tariff 1-A)
+ITEM 3.301- Dry Bulk Material Vessel Dockage (Formerly ITEM 210 in BT Tariff 1-A)

-Dockage rates apply to all vessels loading or unloading and not standing by at the Authority's Bulk Materials Terminal docks or moored to vessels so berthed.
+Dockage rates apply to all vessels loading or unloading dry bulk materials and not standing by.
 Dockage applies per 24-hour period or fractional part thereof.
 For self-propelled ships and ocean-going barges, charges will be based on the highest gross tonnage published in Lloyds Register of Ships (new IHS-Sea-web).
 For inland waterway barges, charges will be based on the highest net tonnage shown in the USCG Port State Information Exchange for barges.

 Standby dockage for ships and barges doing business at the Bulk Materials Terminal shall be 30 cents (\$0.30) per GRT for ships and NRT for barges.
 Ships and barges on standby at the Bulk Materials Terminal and not doing business at the Bulk Materials Terminal will be billed for dockage at the same rates stated in Item 3.101.

-GRT NRT

-Dockage - Bulk Dock 1 \$0.42 \$0.42
+GRT NRT Dry Bulk Dockage - All Authority owned docks except Bulk Dock 2 \$0.42 \$0.42

-Dockage - Bulk Dock 2 \$0.57 \$0.57

-Standby Dockage \$0.30 \$0.30
+Dry Bulk Dockage - Bulk Dock 2 \$0.57 \$0.57 Standby Dockage \$0.30 \$0.30